leapcode/bitmask_android/README.txt

 Postconditions
 --------------

-1. LEAP Android is running.
+1. Bitmask Android is running.
-2. LEAP Android does not show the message "Application LEAP for Android (process se.leap.leapclient) is waiting for the debugger to attach".
+2. Bitmask Android does not show the message "Application Bitmask for Android (process se.leap.bitmaskclient) is waiting for the debugger to attach".
 3. You are in a jdb debuggin session.